 Stop by 114 Beardsley Hall if you'd like to learn about digital storytelling, video production, motion graphics, animation, or photography.
 You might meet a future NPR producer, a National Geographic photographer in the making, an award-winning filmmaker, or the next art director for your favorite magazine.

-We offer hands-on instruction with industry standard software including Adobe Creative Suite, TV Paint, and Final Cut Pro, and we can provide a private space for interview recording and collaborative media editing.
-We can also help with poster layout, large format printing, 3D printing, photo scanning, and media dubbing.
+We offer hands-on instruction with industry standard software including Adobe Photoshop, AfterEffects, Premiere and InDesign, and we're happy to talk through the process of media production from camera operation and shooting an interview to your final edit.
+We can also help with image design for laser engraving, poster layout, large format printing, photo scanning, and media dubbing.

 We also host tech workshops, film screenings, and the occasional game night.
 Students, faculty and staff are encouraged to use the space as a productive place to study, create and socialize.